 Transfers of Romanian real estate property are subject to transfer tax.
-The tax transfer is calculated according to the sale price.
-The Fiscal Code provides a tax of 3% on taxable income.
-Taxable income is determined by deducting from the transaction value the non-taxable amount of 450,000 RON (approx. 92,000 EUR).
-The tax is calculated and charged by a public notary.
+The tax transfer is calculated based on the sale price.
+The applicable tax rate depends on the duration of the ownership, as follows:

+- 3% applicable on the transaction value, if the property was held for less than 3 years - 1% applicable on the transaction value, if the property was held for more than 3 years - The tax is calculated and charged by a public notary.
 The seller is liable for the payment of the tax.